Curves on complete intersections and measures of irrationality: Covering degree of complete intersections

 \end{thm}

-\begin{proof} Given a very general hypersurface $X_{d_1}$ in $\mb{P}^n$, there exists a degeneration to a union $X_a \cup X_b$ of two very general hypersurfaces.
-More explicitly, we can find equations $F,G,H$ of degrees $d_1, a, b$ such that $V(G)$ and $V(H)$ are isomorphic to the geometric generic hypersurface of degree $a$ and $b$, respectively, and $V(F), V(G)$, and $V(H)$ all meet transversally.
+\begin{proof} Given a very general hypersurface $X_{d_1}$ in $\mb{P}^{n+r}$, there exists a degeneration to a union $X_a \cup X_b$ of two very general hypersurfaces.
+More explicitly, we can find equations $F,G,H$ of degrees $d_1, a, b$ such that $V(G)$ and $V(H)$ are isomorphic to the geometric generic hypersurface of degrees $a$ and $b$, respectively, and $V(F), V(G)$, and $V(H)$ all meet transversally.
 Choosing other fixed hypersurfaces $X_{d_2}, \dots, X_{d_r}$ meeting each other and the aforementioned hypersurfaces all transversally, the family

-satisfies the hypotheses in Theorem~\ref{thm:deform_and_break_degree}, and the geometric generic fiber of $\X$ is isomorphic to the geometric generic complete intersection of type $\underline{d}$.
+satisfies the hypotheses in Theorem~\ref{thm:deform_and_break_degree}, and the geometric generic fiber of $\X$ is isomorphic to the geometric generic complete intersection of multidegree $\underline{d}$ (cf. \cite[Lemma 2.1]{Vial13}).
 Let $Z$ denote the intersection of the two components of the special fiber:

 Note that the singular locus $W \subseteq \X$ is the intersection